 COVID-19 restrictions are in effect across BC including in Whistler.
-Until June 15th, people are advised to avoid non-essential travel outside one’s own region.
+Until June 15th, 2021, people were advised to avoid non-essential travel outside one’s own region.

 This article includes details about the coronavirus and the situation at the ski resort.
 It also has links to websites with additional information.
 Information in this article was up-to-date as of February of 2021.
 (Note: Regulations, advisories, the status of the pandemic and other details are subject to change.)

 SKI RESORT IS OPEN

 Up until around late April, 2021, people from outside the immediate region were asked to NOT visit Whistler.
 The Province of BC was advising against all non-essential travel.
 The communities of Squamish, Whistler and Pemberton went even further and asked non-residents to stay away until COVID conditions improved.

 As of May 25th, 2021, restaurants can once again offer dine-in service for groups of up to 6 people per table.
 Alcohol can also be served up until 10 pm daily.
 After June 15th, liquor can be served up until midnight.

 Also as of May 25th, travel outside the three designated regions of BC – the Lower Mainland, Vancouver Island and BC Interior – was still restricted.
 You still couldn’t engage in non-essential travel from one region to another.
 You could, however, travel more freely within your own region (and Whistler is within the Metro Vancouver and Lower Mainland region).

 For a list of what’s open at the resort and what’s not, see the Tourism Whistler website.

 Whistler During the COVID-19 Pandemic